 The President’s Council on Fitness, Sports & Nutrition focuses on encouraging Americans to become healthier through physical activity and better nutrition.
 IBI Healthcare Institute is pleased to help spread the message to increase awareness of the need for physical activity.

-One of the most important ways we can take care of our bodies is find time to get adequate physical activity.
-Along with losing excess weight, doctors advise that consistent exercise is one of the best ways to reduce the risk for high blood pressure type 2 diabetes and heart disease.
+One of the most important ways we can take care of our bodies is to find time to get adequate physical activity.
+Along with losing excess weight, doctors advise that consistent exercise is one of the best ways to reduce the risk of high blood pressure type 2 diabetes, and heart disease.
 Physical activity has even been shown to be a deterrent against some forms of cancer.
 For those who have recently undergone weight loss surgery, getting enough exercise, combined with a healthier diet can be the best way to maintain a healthy weight.
 In other words, a regular regime of exercise is essential to helping you live a longer, healthier life.

 Ideally, if you are an adult, you should aim for at least 30 minutes of physical activity every day.
 The “Physical Activity Guidelines for Americans recommend that adults: